Updated April 19, 2023

 4. Look for all the Opportunities

-- Tell them that you’re not bothered about the salary till the time you’re given room to grow and learn (Check beforehand the range of salary.
+- Tell them that you’re not bothered about the salary till the time you’re given room to grow and learn (Check beforehand the range of wages.
 You shouldn’t want to go for a job which pays you less than you deserve)

 6. You’re not overqualified for anything